-This policy will be reviewed by the Governing Body every three years.
+This policy will be reviewed by the Governing Body annually.
 We collect, study, and use quantitative and qualitative data relating to the implementation of this policy, and make adjustments where appropriate.

 Appendix A Guidance on the Equality Act 2010

 (a) An overview